jemavril/Covid19/README.md

 ## Welcome to Jem's Page

-Here you can see the contents
+Here you can see the contents </br>
-a.Current covid 19 status in india
+a.Current covid 19 status in india </br>
-b.Ways to prevent it.
+b.Ways to prevent it.<br>
 c.mandatory kit, what it shoould contain

 [Current covid19 status in India]